S k i l l

 The denominator has been multiplied by 8x²; therefore the numerator will also be multiplied by 8x².

-The student will see that the original denominator on the left will be a factor of the new denominator on the right.
-It must be a factor, because to produce that new denominator it was multiplied
+The student should expect that the original denominator on the left will be a factor of the new denominator on the right.
+It must be a factor because to produce the new denominator, the original denominator was multiplied.

 Problem 4.
 Write the missing numerator.